 ADVERTORIAL [Post contains affiliate links].
-Click my referral link for £75 off a Simba mattress.
+Click my referral link to order a Simba mattress

 When you’re a mum, getting a good night’s sleep becomes a bit of vicious circle, doesn’t it?
 First you can’t sleep because your baby won’t let you; then your child seems to settle, and you can’t sleep because you’re lying awake wondering when he will next wake up.
 And I don’t know a mother who hasn’t sat bolt upright in the night panicking that their child hasn’t woken up yet, therefore something terrible must have happened!

 Eventually you get to a point where everyone in the house relearns how to sleep, but even then, interrupted nights can still plague a parent.
 Will he get into the school we applied for?
 Does that cough need a visit to the doctor?
 And eventually, I wonder what time she’ll be home, and I hope that boy is treating her right.